CogentRedTester/mpv-search-page/README.md

 Some ideas for future functionality:

+*   ~~Implement scrolling~~
+*   Json options file to configure jumplist behaviour/commands
     *   Add jumplists for properties and options
     *   Add multiple commands for each item using Ctrl,Alt, etc
-*   ~~Implement scrolling~~
     *   Implement a cursor to select items for commands (same as jumplist)
 *   Search multiple queries at once (may already be possible with lua patterns)